 What we do for endorsees

-Whenever Daily Kos makes an endorsement, we publish a blog post, issue a press release, send an email to our list of members, and promote the endorsement on social media.
-We write about and raise money for every candidate we endorse on ActBlue, and where we can, we also help direct volunteers (whether virtual or in-person) our endorsees’ way using the platform Mobilize.
+Whenever Daily Kos makes an endorsement, we publish a post on our site, send an email to our list, and promote the endorsement on social media.
+We write about and raise money for every candidate we endorse on ActBlue, and where we can, we also help direct volunteers (whether virtual or in-person) using the platform Mobilize.
 We continue this support with additional posts and emails right up until the election.

 In other words, we ask you, the amazing members of this amazing community, to part with your time and money to help make a difference.
 We're constantly humbled by the trust you place in us.

-We also always encourage candidates to come blog themselves at Daily Kos—and to stick around in comments and answer questions.
-If they’d spend an hour at a fundraiser pressing the flesh, it is equally vital for them to spend an hour at Daily Kos talking to highly motivated activists, and this is precisely what we tell them.
+We also always encourage candidates to come to Daily Kos and write posts of their own—and to stick around in comments and answer questions.
+If they'd spend an hour at a fundraiser pressing the flesh, it is equally vital for them to spend an hour at Daily Kos talking to highly motivated activists, and this is precisely what we tell them.
 Daily Kos can also be a great way for candidates to get their message out beyond the reach of traditional channels.